 On July 2nd, 2019, Governor Wolf signed Act 42, which created an opportunity for Pennsylvania to create a State reinsurance program to help moderate premiums in the Commonwealth's individual health insurance market and maintain and protect coverage gains in the Commonwealth.
 Today, our uninsured rate of 5.5% is historically low.
 Pennsylvania's reinsurance program will be created under a Federal Section 1332 State Relief and Empowerment Waiver.

-Section 1332 waiver empower states to pursue innovative programs and modify certain rules outlined in the Affordable Care Act (ACA) to tailor health care coverage options to meet the unique needs of their markets and their residents.
+Section 1332 waiver empowers states to pursue innovative programs and modify certain rules outlined in the Affordable Care Act (ACA) to tailor healthcare coverage options to meet the unique needs of their markets and their residents.
 State programs must meet four guardrails to take advantage of this waiver.
 A waiver program must:

 - provide coverage that is at least as comprehensive as ACA coverage;